Z-Wave-Me/zwave-smarthome/README.md

 #### Changes
 - Elements are completely refactored.
 - Replaced Bootstrap modal windows and dropdowns with Angular.
+- Replaced http protocol with https for external APIs.

 #### Fixes
 - Cannot add email address to user #90